sjh226/Mushrooms/README.md

 #### Results

-Looking into the feature importances of my model, it was learned that odor, bruising, ring type are critical to the success of my model.
+Looking into the feature importances of my model, it was learned that odor, bruising, ring type, and gill color are critical to the success of my model.
 I believe all of these are fairly easy to identify in the wild.
 This would allow me to create a simple app in the future to be used by individuals to identify certain mushrooms.
 The feature importances of my final model are displayed in the graph below.